-The purpose of this guidance document is to provide aviation sector participants with information on how to apply for an international air service licence for restricted scheduled international air services operated by New Zealand international airlines, and how the licensing process will be carried out under the Civil Aviation Act 2023.
+The purpose of this guidance document is to provide aviation sector participants with information on how to apply for an international air service licence for scheduled international air services (excluding restricted scheduled international air services), and how the licensing process will be carried out under the Civil Aviation Act 2023.
+For New Zealand international airlines applying for a restricted scheduled international air services licence, see the guidance document for restricted scheduled international air services.